yeasy/learning_pickleball/02_fitness_en.md

 ### Accuracy training

-* Hold a paddle or water bottle, circle the eight characters 100 times per group, 3 groups;
+* Hold a paddle (or a water bottle), circle the eight characters 100 times per group, 3 groups;
 * Bounce the ball with paddle, 100 times for each set, 3 sets by forehand, backhand and alternate;
 * Toss balls into buckets, 20 times per group, 3 groups;
 * Toss the ball to a point on the wall and then catch the ball, 20 times each, 3 sets;